 Check with your municipality about the requirements in your area.

-The Royal Architectural Institute of Canada (RAIC) Document 6 (Client – Architect Agreement), specifically Schedule C, describes the tasks in each of the phases.
+The Royal Architectural Institute of Canada (RAIC) Document 6 (Client – Architect Agreement), describes the tasks in each of the phases.

 Having established the idea that a construction project is desirable or necessary, the first step to be taken is to form a Building Committee.